European Poker Tour - Season 11

 |POKERSTARS AND MONTE-CARLO®CASINO EPT GRAND FINAL||MONACO||Apr 29-May 8, 2015||€10,000 + 600|

 For more information including tournament schedules, venue, travel and accommodation details, check out the official EPT website.

 Win a full prize package via PokerStars satellites and you’ll receive everything you need to play an EPT event in style, as the package includes Main Event buy-in, accommodation and cash for expenses.
 Seat only and Seat + Expenses packages are also available.
 You can locate the EPT Satellites in the PokerStars game software by following the three simple steps below.

-The above schedules may be subject to change.
 Check the EPT tab in the PokerStars lobby for a full list of qualifier tournaments.

 Contact email@example.com if you have any questions about the European Poker Tour.